devoteam-g-cloud/Office-Desk-Booking-with-Apps-Script/README.md

 Data is stored as JSON.

-We made som etest and we can store 500+ booking which is normally sufficient for the use case of the application.
+We made some test and we can store 500+ booking which is normally sufficient for the use case of the application.
 A specific function cleanOldData() is used to clean data older than 2 weeks.
-We retain oly the 2weeks old data if tracking is needed to know who was at the office in case of Covid needs.
+We retain oly the 2 weeks old data if tracking is needed to know who was at the office in case of Covid needs.

+## Deploy the web app
+Create a new deployment version and deploy the web app using the credential of the owner and accessible for anyone on the domain.